Sopra-Steria-Norge-Kubernetes/OpenShift/docs/OpenShift Teams/Team features/observability/servicemonitor-examples.md

 ServiceMonitor resources define how Prometheus discovers and scrapes metrics from Kubernetes services.

+These examples target the Cluster Observability Operator MonitoringStack API.

 ⚠️ **CRITICAL: Team Label Required for Discovery**

 **All ServiceMonitor resources MUST include the team label `soprasteria/team: "<your-team-name>"` or they will be completely ignored by the team Prometheus stack and no metrics will be collected.**